gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - only record if property is abstract (i.e. when we need to manage it)
         - mark property methods as covered
     - fail if any methods were left uncovered
+    - validate all properties

 - Unmanaged types: opaque schema, do not record any properties

 #### Intended process:

-- Managed types (with potential unmanaged super-type):
+- Managed types (with potential unmanaged super-type) and unmanaged types:
-    - get all methods by crawling ancestry and using Clazz.getDeclaredMethods() (so that we don’t miss annotations on overridden methods with the same return type—this is to future-proof for variant detection)
+    - get all methods by crawling ancestry and using Clazz.getDeclaredMethods() (so that we don’t miss annotations on overridden methods with the same return type—this is to future-proof for variant detection).
+Also record whether the method is declared in a managed or unmanaged type.
     - *ignore Object and GroovyObject methods and their overrides*
     - ~~ignore all methods from unmanaged super-type (e.g. `JarBinarySpec`)~~
     - *verify no overloads*
-    - verify no overrides of delegated methods of an unmanaged super-type
     - *process all getters*
+        - throw error if there are mixed managed and unmanaged getter declarations
         - *validate getter (no type parameter, no parameters etc.)*
+            - for unmanaged: ignore property if there's a validation problem
         - *determine if getter is abstract*
-        - determine if getter has implementation (i.e. it’s going to be generated, because it’s part of `JarBinarySpec`)
+        - determine if getter has implementation, always true for methods from unmanaged types
         - *find setter, and if found:*
+            - throw error if there are mixed managed and unmanaged setter declarations
             - *validate setter (no type parameters, single parameter matches getter, void return type)*
+                - for unmanaged: ignore setter if there's a validation problem
-            - determine if setter has implementation (i.e. it’s going to be generated, because it’s part of `JarBinarySpec`)
+            - determine if setter has implementation, always true for methods from unmanaged types
             - ensure that either both getter and setter are abstract, or both of them have implementation
-        - record property
-            - if property is delegated then `kind = DELEGATED`
+        - get all annotations from getter
-            - otherwise if property has implementation, then `kind = UNMANAGED`
+        - record property and its annotations, `managed = false` if property has implementation
-            - otherwise `kind = MANAGED`
-        - *mark property methods as covered*
-    - mark all methods of the delegate type as covered
+        - mark **managed** property methods as covered
-    - *fail if any methods were left uncovered*
+    - fail if any **managed** methods were left uncovered

-- Unmanaged types:
-    - if type is not one of the known types, use the normal opaque schema
-    - otherwise do the same as for the managed case, but:
-        - always assume that a method has an implementation
-        - record all properties as `kind = UNMANAGED`
+    - validate all **managed** properties
-        - do not fail if any methods were not covered

-### Open issues

-- `ModelProperty.unmanaged` is currently used to mark properties that have an unmanaged *type.* This is only used in one place to check if the property was indeed annotated with `@Unmanaged`, but serves no other use (yet?).
-This collides somewhat with the definition of “kind = UNMANAGED” above.
-- Might there be a point in using the schema instead of the managed class itself during the managed proxy generation?
-- Is it worth to distinguish between `kind = UNMANAGED` and `kind = DELEGATED` for properties?
-It would be useful if proxy class generation was based on the schema.
-- Should we rewrite existing tests using unmanaged subtypes to use managed subtypes instead?

 ## Story: Plugin author defines variants for custom Jar binary